 The use of antibiotic drugs to treat other infections can increase the risk of C. difficile.
 For this reason, the infection most often affects older adults staying in the hospital or using long-term care facilities.

 This bacterium spreads rapidly and is a major health concern.
-In 2015, the Centers for Disease Control and Prevention (CDC) found that C. difficile caused half a million infections and resulted in 15,000 deaths in a single year.
+In 2015, the Centers for Disease Control and Prevention (CDC) found that C. difficile caused half a million infections and resulted in

 In this article, we explain how to recognize and treat C. difficile.

 C. difficile naturally occurs in the gut.
 When the bacterium is present at normal levels, doctors do not consider C. difficile to be an infection.

 This bacterium does not usually cause problems for people who are otherwise healthy.
 However, some antibiotics may alter the balance of bacteria in the gut, allowing C. difficile to multiply.
 It is at this stage that it becomes an infection.

 The infection can cause diarrhea and increase the risk of more serious illnesses.

 Most cases of C. difficile infection occur in healthcare environments due to their link with antibiotic therapy.
 A significant number of people staying in the hospital will need to take a course of antibiotics to treat other infections.

 Older adults are